Clinical Competence & Professional Practice Equine Module Seven

-Module 7 is the last module, that makes up the compulsory part of the Level Two Pathway, which leads to the Diploma award.
+Module seven is the last module of the Diploma programme, which leads to the Diploma award.
 It includes case-based discussion, evaluation (and critical reflection of one’s learning), in-depth osteopathic considerations and an opportunity to demonstrate your mastery via an open teaching clinic & viva assessment.
 Successful completion leads to a CPD certificate from the AOI (when taken in isolation) or, when taken as part of the Diploma in Functional Osteopathy for the Equine Patient, which is validated by the ESO.

 - Discussion of the course to date and the layout of the practicums, assessments and teaching clinic;